noudess/docs-main/Map-Edit.md

 <img src="/EQEmu/Server/wiki/images/map-edit/08_navigation_gen.png?raw=true">
 </p>

+# Modes

-The tools let you switch between three different modes of operation: NavMesh Generation, Connections and Testing.
+The tools let you switch between three different modes of operation

+* NavMesh Generation
+* Connections
+* Testing

 Lets generate an initial NavMesh, scroll to the bottom of NavMesh Properties window and click on Build All NavMesh Tiles.